archelogos/CarND-Vehicle-Detection/README.md

 ### HOG features extraction

 First, we needed to explore the datasets to understand the problem we wanted to solve.
 Both datasets contain a bunch of examples of car and not-car images.
 The images are in color and have a size of 64 by 64 pixels.
-The images can only belong to one of two classes.
+Besides, they can only belong to one of these classes.
 The **labels** are given by the name of the folder where the images are stored.

 ![alt text][image1]

-As it was mentioned before, we wanted to extract the relevant features from the images in order to be able to detect vehicles in the images.
-Because the HOG technique works very well in this scenarios, it was decided to apply it to the images.
+As it was mentioned before, we wanted to extract the relevant features from the images in order to be able to detect vehicles.
+Because the HOG technique works very well in these scenarios, it was decided to apply it to the images.

-Said that, the key point here was not to decide if apply HOG or not but how it was applied instead, or in other words select a set of proper values.
+Said that, the key point here was not to decide if apply HOG or not but how to apply it instead, or in other words to select a set of proper values.

 It is also important to mention that the parameters not only have an effect in terms of detection but also in terms of performance.
-It is not the same select 9 than 11 orientations.
-As well as it is not the same either, select 32 pixels_per_cell than 8.
+It is not the same to select 9 than 11 orientations.
+As well as it is not the same either, to select 32 pixels_per_cell than 8.
 The chosen parameters are explained in the following section.

 To introduce some results, in the following image it can be seen an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`: